 Monster Mini Golf puts a new spin on putt-putt.
 Photo by njn917 via Flickr

 Another can't-miss indoor putt-putt spot at American Dream: Check out The Angry Birds Not So Mini Golf Club.

-Instead, check out one of two Dave and Buster's locations in New Jersey that are just as fun for grown-ups, too.
+Check out one of Dave and Buster's locations in New Jersey that are just as fun for grown-ups, too.